 A celebration of Eastern and Middle Eastern culture, including North Africa, the Orientalys is a free festival at the Old Port.
 Performances showcase the variety and talent of the Middle East and North Africa, India, and Asia with a focus on Medina.
 Details HERE.

 Parc Jean Drapeau

 If you didn’t get enough of your dance on at OSHEAGA or you’re happy to skip anything you can’t dance to, Île Soniq was made for you.
 Two straight days of the fabulous EDM and DJs.
 Headliners include Martin Garrix and The Chainsmokers, but DEMAU5, Afrojack, Claptone, and more are on the roster.
 Get those glowsticks out.
 The event beings August 11 in the city and shifts to Parc Jean Drapeau for August 12 and 13.
 Info HERE.

 Palais des Congrès

 North American’s longest and largest graffiti and hip hop festival, brings dance competitions, symposia, exhibitions and the gorgeous street murals to St. Catherine in a celebration of urban culture.
-Walk down St. Catherine Street and see the artists at work as they race to make their mark.
+Like a New York City block party of the 70s, walk down St. Catherine Street and see the artists at work as they race to make their mark.
 More info HERE.